FWI Wildfire Workflow - Hazard#

 The cell below aligns all the historical and future projections to the same standard calendar with 365 days and adds them to the respective list.

-#align the calendar of models in the historical period
+# Align the calendar of models in the historical period

 for model in hist_arrays:

-#align the calendar of models in the future period
+# Align the calendar of models in the future period

 for model in fut_arrays: